Overview and Assumptions¶

-In this section, we provide an overview of the Canton architecture, illustrate the high-level flows, entities (defining trust domains) and components.
-We then state the trust assumptions we make on the different entities, and the assumptions on communication links.
+In this section, we provide an overview of the Canton architecture and illustrate the high-level flows, entities (defining trust domains) and components.
+We then state the trust assumptions we make on the different entities and the assumptions on communication links.

 Canton is designed to fulfill its high-level requirements.
 Before reading this section, you should be familiar with the Daml language and the hierarchical transactions of the DA ledger model.